 - Tea Tree Oil

-It is important to clean the affected area after a bite, using an antibacterial that contains tea tree oil.
+It is essential to clean the affected area after a bite using an antibacterial containing tea tree oil.
 After cleaning properly and applying an antibacterial ointment, wrap with a clean bandage.
-Make sure to not wrap too tightly as you do not want to increase the blood flow.
-Sometimes it is instructed not to cleanse the affected area, depending on the bite (x).
+Make sure not to wrap too tightly as you do not want to increase the blood flow.
+Sometimes healthcare professionals instruct not to cleanse the affected area, depending on the bite. (x)

 Coconut oil fights off bacteria, viruses and parasites.
-It has also been proven to assist in wound healing.
-Apply a small amount of coconut oil onto the affected area topically and wrap with a bandage for a speedy recovery.
-According to a study published in the Journal of Pharmacology and Physiology, when coconut oil was applied topically, wounds healed more rapidly than the other groups involved in the study (x).
+It also assists in wound healing.
+Apply a small amount of coconut oil onto the affected area topically and wrap it with a bandage for a speedy recovery.
+According to a study published in the Journal of Pharmacology and Physiology, when you apply coconut oil topically, wounds heal more rapidly than the other groups involved in the study. (x)

 - Lavender Essential Oil

 The onset of anxiety and stress is pretty common after a snakebite.
 It is imperative to stay calm after one gets bitten by a snake as the increase in heart rate due to stress and panic can make the toxins spread in the body rapidly.
 To ease the anxiety, use a few drops of lavender oil topically behind the ears or just sniff from a bottle for instant mental relief.

-Echinacea is a good anti-inflammatory pain killer that gives the immune system a boost.
-It is good for fighting off infections and recovery of a wound.
+Echinacea is an excellent anti-inflammatory painkiller that gives the immune system a boost.
+It is suitable for fighting off infections and recovery of a wound.
 It boosts the immune system by reducing the regulatory T cell numbers and their functioning.
-However, before taking echinacea supplements, consult with your doctor if you have already been prescribed with medications for a snakebite as the two can interact with each other and cause a reaction.
-Follow the given guidelines and make sure to purchase only high-quality supplements (x).
-Take 450 mg a day or as directed by your doctor.
+However, before taking echinacea supplements, consult with your doctor.
+If your physician already prescribed medications for a snakebite, the two can interact and cause a reaction.
+Follow the given guidelines and make sure to purchase only high-quality supplements. (x) Take 450 mg a day or as directed by your doctor.